rhtaylor/rhtaylor.github.io/_posts/2019-12-04-you_slugged_it_out_of_the_park_within_the_parameters.markdown

-**Now we are halfway there.** Ruby and ein the model you have to define the slug in the to_params method.
+**Now we are halfway there.** Ruby next in the model you have to define the slug in the to_params method.
 Ruby is known for doing things 'under the hood'.
 Here is a textbook example of this.
 Rails has many helper methods that allow your stress to decline.
 When the route helper methods such as link_to and _path are used they take the object in question (user, article, post, thing, etc) and use the to_parma method under the hood grabbing the id.
-So here we must rewrite the to_param method in the modle as such
+So here we must rewrite the to_param method in the model as such

 ```
 #model Article